 Israel’s first novel, “The Global War on Morris” came out in 2015.
 The Washington Post described the novel as “an unexpected delight… so spirited and funny.”
 Chris Matthews called Israel “downright hilarious.”
 And the New York Daily News wrote: “Steve Israel reveals his inner Jon Stewart in his debut novel.”
 The book was optioned to Rob Reiner for television development.
 Not unlike so much in Congress, it awaits further action.

 Israel is currently the Director of the new nonpartisan Institute of Politics and Global Affairs at Cornell University, the only academically-based institute of politics in the New York City metropolitan area.
 Its mission is to raise the discourse and deeper understanding of political issues and geopolitics.
 He also served as a Tisch College Visiting Fellow at Tufts University, where he taught a course called “Topics in American Politics: Inside Congress and the 2018 Midterm Elections,” and as an Institute of Politics Pritzker Fellow at the University of Chicago, where he taught a student-only and off-the-record seminar with former Congressman Tom Davis, who served on the other side of the aisle as the Chairman of the National Republican Congressional Committee (NRCC) from 1999 to 2003.

-He lives in Oyster Bay, not far from the home of Theodore Roosevelt, who also wrote a few decent books.
+Israel and his wife live in Oyster Bay Cove, Long Island, not far from the home of Theodore Roosevelt, who also wrote a few decent books.